sohmeiling/Physics-SPM/docs/05-Electronics.md

 <div class="info">
 <p><strong>Additional Material</strong></p>
-<p>You can explore how the electron gun is used to emit the electrons</p>
+<p>You can explore how the electron gun is used to emit the electrons below.
+The experiment is more complicated than what you need to know for SPM but it is worth exploring for the curious mind.
+The awesome simulation is provided by <a href="https://virtuelle-experimente.de/en/index.php">Ludwig-Maximilians-Universität München</a>.</p>
+<p>In the first page, you will see the electron gun setup.
+You can click on the <code>info</code> icon for more information.</p>
+<p>If you click next, you should reach a page on the simulation (page 3).
+Play around with the heater voltage and acceleration voltage and observe how the emission of electron beams changes.</p>
+<p>The explanation is at the later pages.</p>
 </div>

 <div class="figure" style="text-align: center">
-<iframe src="https://virtuelle-experimente.de/en/kanone/klassisch/aufbau.php" width="100%" height="400px"></iframe>
+<iframe src="https://virtuelle-experimente.de/en/kanone/klassisch/aufbau.php" width="100%" height="600px"></iframe>
 <p class="caption">(\#fig:add-gun)A complicated simulation of electron gun</p>
 </div>